derykmakgill/website/poems.md

 ---
 layout: page
-title: Anthology of Individualist Poetry
+title: And the world began when I was born
 ---

+or

+## An Anthology of Individualist Poetry

-## The Westerner
+### The Westerner

 <pre style="font-family: serif;">
 My fathers sleep on the sunrise plains,